OpenDAoC/OpenDAoC-Core/SRD/05_Social_Systems/Faction_System.md

 - **Realm Override**: Same-realm NPCs are always friendly regardless of faction

 ### Standing Calculation

+**Game Rule Summary**: Your reputation with each faction ranges from friendly to aggressive.
+Friendly NPCs won't attack you and offer full services, neutral ones are cautious, hostile ones are unfriendly but won't always attack, and aggressive ones will attack you on sight.
+Your starting reputation with new factions depends on the faction's base attitude toward outsiders.

 #### Standing Levels
 | Standing | Aggro Range | Behavior |